 “That’s it?
 You’re just going to walk away?” he screamed.
 She didn’t stop, didn’t even flinch.
 Jack hung his head.
 “You’re just going to walk away,” he whispered.

 It’s a lot easier to tell readers what’s happening.
 Kate’s sad.
-Jack has a broken heart because Elizabeth left him.
+Jack has a broken heart because Kate left him.
 But when you show readers what’s happening through imagery and dialogue, they can enter the scene and become part of it.
 This makes reading an experience and it helps readers connect on an emotional level.

 Creative Writing Prompts